The Payment Preimage: A Bitcoin and Fintech Essential

 How does a preimage secure a Lightning payment?

-A preimage secures a Lightning payment by acting as a cryptographic secret that the recipient must reveal to claim the funds, a process which provides proof of payment and triggers the atomic settlement of the transaction across all intermediary nodes.
+A preimage secures a Lightning payment by acting as a cryptographic key that the recipient must present to claim the funds.
+This reveal confirms receipt and triggers the settlement of funds across the entire payment route, guaranteeing the transaction's atomicity and providing the sender with definitive proof of payment.

 What happens if a payment preimage is revealed?